top of page

 Revised:

-Genç adam, Seniha ile iki, hatta üç kadının bir arada idaresini o kadar müşkül bulmuyorduonun belini asıl büken şey, kumardı.
+Genç adam, Seniha ile iki, hatta üç kadının bir arada idaresini o kadar müşkül bulmuyordubelini asıl büken şey, kumardı.

 Pleonastic Modifiers as a ‘Padding’ Device

-A type of tautology is pleonasm (from Greek pleonasmos “to be more than enough, to be superfluous,” “to add superfluously”), which tends to refer to a redundant modifier used with a noun whose definition already implies the property expressed by such modifier.
-In some instances, a pleonastic expression may be acceptable if its purpose is rhetorical, that is, to amplify or to intensify the meaning.
+A variation of tautology is pleonasm (from Greek pleonasmos “to be more than enough, to be superfluous,” “to add superfluously”), which tends to refer to a redundant modifier used with a word whose definition already implies the property expressed by such modifier.
+Pleonastic expressions, or pleonastic phrases, may be acceptable if its purpose is rhetorical, which is to amplify or to intensify the meaning.

 One of the prevalent usage issues in Turkish is the excessive, redundant use of deverbelized verbal modifiers, due to their chameleonic ability to take the form of any other lexical constituents, including nouns, adjectives, and adverbials.

-Nouns are what we name things around us; nouns are how we refer to things.
-As such, nouns often encode in their names their own descriptions, or definitions.
-For example, by definition, a life is something that is being lived; a secret is hidden, a scream is loud, a whisper is quiet, etc. Nevertheless, we often emphatically overmodify these words in conversations and in writing.
+Because nouns are what we name things around us and how we refer to things in general, they often encode in their names their own descriptions, or definitions.
+For example, by definition, a life is something that is being lived; a secret is hidden, a scream is loud; or a whisper is quiet, etc. Nevertheless, we often emphatically overmodify these words in conversations, and even in writing.
 Although the ed-participle lived may be redundant in the lived life, it is perfectly fine in the well-lived life.
-Likewise, a hidden secret would normally be a tautology, unless it's emphasized or otherwise contrasted with an open secret: e.g., The abuse quickly shifted from the hidden to the open secret.
+Likewise, a hidden secret would normally be pleonastic, unless it's emphasized or otherwise contrasted with an open secret: e.g., The abuse quickly shifted from the hidden to the open secret.

 ortak tarihi birlikte paylaşıyoruz ⟶ tarihi paylaşıyoruz